-- 2. Commuter Permits: Valid in student or economy parking lots.
+- 2. Student Permits: Valid in student or economy parking lots.
 Not valid in restricted resident hall parking lots, or in faculty/staff parking lots before 7 p.m.
-Commuter permits expire as follows: Fall/Spring-May 31; Fall-December 31; Spring-May 31; Summer-August 31 of the academic year issued. - 3.
+Commuter permits expire as follows: Fall/Spring-May 31; Fall-December 31; Spring-May 31 of the academic year issued. - 3.
 Economy Permits: Valid in economy parking lots only.
 The economy lots tend to be further out from the center of campus.
-Expires on August 31st of academic year issued. - 4.
-Economy Plus Permits: Valid in economy parking lots only from 7am 5pm Monday-Friday.
-Allows parking in any non-restricted parking lot weekdays from 5 p.m. to 7 a.m. and all day on weekends and university holidays (defined by the closing of university business offices).
-This permit is always valid for one full academic year and expires on August 31 of academic year issued.
+Expires on August 31st of academic year issued.